ECOWEEK 2017 in the Middle East

 W5: Park(ing) Day

-Dutch architect Gie Steenput and Israeli entrepreneur Yael Shemer, art director Roni Mero and ECOWEEK founder architect Elias Messinas, will lead the workshop of Park(ing) Day, an annual worldwide event where artists, designers and citizens transform metered parking spots into temporary public parks.
+Dutch architect Gie Steenput, Israeli entrepreneur Yael Shemer, and art director Roni Mero, will lead the workshop of Park(ing) Day, an annual worldwide event where artists, designers and citizens transform metered parking spots into temporary public parks.
 This event helps advance the critical dialogue around the use of urban public space and around social and environmental justice.
 By reclaiming parking spots into an intentional community space, students will take part in re-thinking about the meaning of urbanism and the local community’s assets. cities for people.
 The workshop will provide a practical experience of thinking outside the box as we aim for a future to improve our city’s public spaces.
 The workshop will also include an installation based on tensegrity.

 Find more information here